-The most common diagnoses for STRTP+ Program clients in FY 2022-23 were Stressor and Adjustment (47%) and Depressive disorders (26%).
-These clients were less likely to have a ADHD or Anxiety disorder, and more likely to have a Stressor and Adjustment, Oppositional/Conduct, or Schizophrenia Spectrum disorders, as compared to BHS-CY clients overall.
+The most common diagnoses for STRTP+ Program clients in FY 2023-24 were Stressor and Adjustment (47%) and Depressive disorders (23%).
+These clients were less likely to have an ADHD or Anxiety disorder, and more likely to have a Stressor and Adjustment, Oppositional/Conduct, or Schizophrenia Spectrum disorders, as compared to BHS-CY clients overall.